thejsway/thejsway/manuscript/chapter09.md

 ![Execution result](images/chapter09-02.png)

-The previous program is a short example of **object-oriented programming** (in short: OOP), a programming [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) (a programming style) based on objects containing both data and behavior.
+The previous program is a short example of **Object-Oriented Programming** (in short: OOP), a programming [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) (a programming style) based on objects containing both data and behavior.

 ## Coding time!